cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-zoom-magnifier/README.txt

 7. The slider and arrows in the thumbnails gallery.

 == Changelog ==

+= Version 2.26.0 - Released: October 09, 2023 =

+* New: support for WooCommerce 8.2
+* Update: YITH plugin Framework

+= Version 2.25.0 - Released: September 14, 2023 =

+* New: support for WooCommerce 8.1
+* Update: YITH plugin Framework

+= Version 2.24.0 - Released: August 18, 2023 =

+* New: support for WordPress 6.3
+* New: support for WooCommerce 8.0
+* Update: YITH plugin Framework

 = Version 2.23.0 - Released: July 20, 2023 =